isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Identify an array with a length specified separately
 * Identify a location in an array

-The makes it hard to understand what code does and is supposed to do.
+This makes it hard to understand what the code does and is supposed to do.
 It complicates checking and tool support.

 ##### Example